-- 66 Defendants knew, or should have known, that the United States intended to conduct interrogations in accord with the relevant domestic and international laws. - 67.
-The laws that prohibit summary execution, torture, or other cruel, inhuman or degrading treatment, arbitrary arrest and detention, assault and battery, false imprisonment and intentional interference with religious practices include, but are not limited to, the following:
+60. The laws that prohibit summary execution, torture, or other cruel, inhuman and degrading treatment, arbitrary arrest and detention, assault and battery, false imprisonment and intentional interference with religious practices include, but are not limited to, the following:

-(a) The Constitution of the United States, including the Eighth Amendment, which prohibits cruel and unusual punishment; the Fifth and Fourteenth Amendments, which prohibit deprivation of life and liberty without due process of law; and the Fourth Amendment, which prohibits unlawful searches and seizures.

-(b) Treaties ratified or signed by the United States, including Articles 55 and 56 of Charter of the United Nations, June 26, 1945, 59 Stat.
+- The Constitution of the United States, including the Eighth Amendment, (a) which prohibits cruel and unusual punishment; the Fifth and Fourteenth Amendments, which prohibit deprivation of life and liberty without due process of law; and the Fourth Amendment, which prohibits unlawful searches and seizures. - (b) Treaties Ratified or Signed By the United States, including Articles 55 and 56 of the Charter of the United Nations, June 26, 1945, 59 Stat.
 1031, T.S.
 993, 3 Bevans 1153, entered into force Oct.
-24, 1945, which protects human rights and fundamental freedoms and specifically guarantees the right to be free from torture; the Third Geneva Convention, Geneva Convention relative to the Treatment of Prisoners of War, 75 U.N.T.S.
+24, 1945, which protects human rights and fundamental freedoms and specifically guarantees the right to be free from torture; the Third Geneva Conventions, Geneva Conventions relative to the Treatment of Prisoners of War, 75 U.N.T.S.
 135, arts.
 13, 14, 17, 21, 25, 87, 130, entered into force, Oct.
-21, 1950, which prohibits acts of torture and abuse against prisoners of war; the Fourth Geneva Convention, Geneva Convention relative to the Protection of Civilian Persons in Time of War, 75 U.N.T.S.
+21, 1950, which prohibits acts of torture and abuse against prisoners of war; the Fourth Geneva Conventions, Geneva Conventions relative to the Protection of Civilian Persons in Time of War, 75 U.N.T.S.
 287, arts.
 5, 27, 31, 32, 33, 27, 41, 42, entered into force Oct.
 21, 1950, which prohibits acts of torture and abuse against civilians; the Protocol Additional to the Geneva Conventions of 12 August 1949, and Relating to the Protection of Victims of International Armed Conflicts, art.
 75, 1125 U.N.T.S.
 3, entered into force Dec.
 7, 1978, which requires the humane treatment of any person who is in the power of a party to an armed conflict, regardless of status or national origin, and specifically prohibits the use of torture at any time; Article 7 of the International Covenant on Civil and Political Rights, G.A. res.
 2200A (XXI), 21 U.N.
 GAOR Supp.
 (No. 16) at 52, U.N.
 Doc.
 A/6316 (1966), 999 U.N.T.S.
 3, entered into force Mar.
-23, 1976, which provides that: "No one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment;" Article 4 of ICCPR, which states that Article 7 is non-derogable even in times of public emergency; Article 1 of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, G.A. res.
+23, 1976, which provides that: "No one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment;" Article 4 of ICCPR, which states that Article 7 is nonderogable even in times of public emergency; Article 1 of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, G.A. res.
 39/46, annex, 39 U.N.
 GAOR Supp.
 (No. 51) at 197, U.N.
 Doc.
-A/39/51 (1984), entered into force June 26, 1987, which prohibits any act: "by which severe pain or suffering, whether physical or mental, is intentionally inflicted on a person for such purposes as obtaining from him or a third person information or a confession, punishing him for an act he or a third person has committed or is suspected of having committed, or intimidating or coercing him or a third person, or for any reason based on discrimination of any kind, when such

-27 28 pain or suffering is inflicted by or at the instigation of or with the consent or acquiescence of a public official or other person acting in an official capacity."
+A/39/51 (1984), entered into force June 26, 1987, which prohibits any act: "by which severe pain or suffering, whether physical or mental, is intentionally inflicted on a person for such purposes as obtaining from him or a third person information or a confession, punishing him for an act he or a third person has committed or is suspected of having committed, or intimidating or coercing him or a third person, or for any reason based on discrimination of any kind, when such pain or suffering is inflicted by or at the instigation of or with the consent or acquiescence of a public official or other person acting in an official capacity."